Northwest Passage (film): Development

 The film is set in the mid-18th century during the French and Indian War (as the Seven Years' War in North America is usually known in the US).
 It is a partly fictionalized account of the St. Francis Raid, an attack by Rogers' Rangers on Saint Francis (the current Odanak, Quebec), a settlement of the Abenakis, an American Indian tribe.
 The purpose of the raid was to avenge the many attacks on British settlers and deter any further ones.

 The title is something of a misnomer, since this film is a truncated version of the original story, and only at the end do we find that Rogers and his men are about to go on a search for the Northwest Passage.

 Filming

 The film was shot in central Idaho, near Payette Lake and the city of McCall.

 Northwest Passage was MGM's most expensive film since Ben-Hur: A Tale of the Christ (1925).
 The picture was originally slated for an even more lavish budget in an earlier incarnation and was to star Tracy and Wallace Beery but management difficulties between Irving Thalberg and Louis B. Mayer resulted in production being shelved at that time.

 Release

 The film had its world premiere at the Pinney theatre in Boise, Idaho on February 20, 1940.
 The following day it opened at the State and Chinese theatres in Los Angeles before expanding into 125 cities on February 23.

 Reception

 Box office

-According to MGM records the film earned $2,169,000 in the US and Canada and $981,000 elsewhere but because of its high cost incurred a loss of $885,000.
+According to MGM records the film earned $2,169,000 in the US and Canada and $981,000 elsewhere but because of its enormous cost incurred a loss of $885,000.